aglover/3-2-1-Android/README.md

     * [Activities and icons in your Android application lifecycle](http://www.ibm.com/developerworks/java/library/j-mobileforthemasses3/index.html)
     * [Words and gestures with Overheard Word](http://www.ibm.com/developerworks/java/library/j-mobileforthemasses4/index.html)
   * [developer.android.com](http://developer.android.com/index.html)
+  * [Building your first app](http://developer.android.com/training/basics/firstapp/index.html) from the folks at developer.android.com
+  * [Getting started](http://developer.android.com/training/index.html) with Android (also from the good folks at developer.android.com)
+  * [Android Development Tutorial](http://www.vogella.com/articles/Android/article.html) from vogella.com -- an excellent resource that I use from time to time

 ## How to import a lab into Eclipse